Your lighting is working against you

 How it works:

 Inside each bulb are red, green, and blue LED elements.
-By adjusting the balance between them through the app, you can shift the bulb's color temperature:
+By adjusting the balance between them through the app, you can shift the bulb's colour temperature:

-Neutral, bright light maintains energy and focus throughout your productive hours
+- Midday (10AM-6PM): 4000-5000K Neutral, bright light may help maintain energy and focus throughout your productive hours

-Warm light with minimal blue wavelengths allows melatonin production to begin naturally.
-Your body recognizes the signal: sleep is approaching
+- Evening (6PM-10PM): 2700-3000K Warm light with minimal blue wavelengths allows melatonin production to begin naturally, helping your body recognize that sleep is approaching

-Standard "smart bulbs" let you change colors for ambiance or parties.
+Standard "smart bulbs" let you change colours for ambiance or parties.
 That's entertainment.
 This is different.
-These color temperatures are scientifically calibrated to match your body's biological needs throughout the day.
+These colour temperatures are scientifically calibrated to match your body's biological needs throughout the day.

 Key Scientific Studies: